iSEE/iSEEindex/README.md

 – an initial configuration, launching the main app fetches resources from their respective URI and caches them using the *[BiocFileCache](https://bioconductor.org/packages/3.16/BiocFileCache)* package.
-Finally, data sets and configurations from the cache into the main `iSEE` application, for interactive exploration.
+Finally, data sets and configurations are loaded from the cache into the main `iSEE` application, for interactive exploration.

 ## Installation instructions